irssi/irssi.github.io/documentation/settings/index.markdown

 {:#completion_keep_privates}
 ` completion_keep_privates = 10 `

-> Irssi keeps a list of nicknames from private messages to search during nick completion.
+> Irssi keeps a list of nicknames from private messages (sent and received) to search during nick completion.
 This setting determines how many nicknames are held.
->
-> TODO - Is this list maintained by people who privately message you, who you privately message, or both?

 {:#completion_keep_publics}
 ` completion_keep_publics = 50 `

-> Irssi keeps a list of nicknames from public messages to search during nick completion.
+> Irssi keeps a list of nicknames from public messages (sent and received) to search during nick completion.
 This setting determines how many nicknames are held.
->
-> TODO - Is this list maintained by watching who you speak to, who speak to you, or both?

 {:#completion_nicks_lowercase}
 ` completion_nicks_lowercase = OFF `